CDL Training

 A DOT physical is a medical exam required for any commercial driver.
 This exam is designed to ensure you are fit to operate a commercial vehicle.
 To get your commercial driver’s license (CDL), you will need to pass this exam.

-This blog will explain what happens during a DOT physical, what to expect before and after the exam, what a passing score means, and who performs an exam.
+This blog will explain what happens during a DOT physical, what to expect before and after the exam, what a passing score means, and who performs the exam.

 To be eligible for a DOT physical, you must be at least 18 years old and have a valid driver’s license.
 In addition, you will need to provide your Social Security number and complete a medical questionnaire.
 At least one year must have elapsed since your last DOT physical.